Does Matcha Stain Your Teeth? – Myth or Truth

 However, this misinformation is exactly that - misinformation.
 For example, so long as you brush your teeth regularly, the small amounts of chromogens present within matcha products will not harm your enamel.

-Furthermore, matcha teas and products contain lower levels of tannins than other caffeinated drinks (such as coffee), which again means they are less likely to cause any form of discoloration.
+Furthermore, matcha teas and products contain lower levels of tannins than other caffeinated drinks (such as coffee and black tea), which again means they are less likely to cause any form of discoloration.
+Additionally, the fluoride in matcha helps strengthen tooth enamel, providing further protection against staining.

 In fact, drinking matcha teas or shakes could actually help to brighten your smile.
 This is because matcha has strong anti-bacterial properties, which means it can be used as a tool to help combat tooth decay, discoloration, and more - leaving your pearly whites pearly white!